phat-vtcf/dc_tts/README.md

   * STEP4: Customize sentences to be used for TTS synthesis or stick with pre-defined ones
   * STEP5: Synthesize the sentences and play the desired audio-file

-**If you run into issues at the point of synthesizing the speech, you probably forgot to turn on GPU hardware acceleration within you Google Colab session.**
+**If you run into issues at the point of synthesizing the speech, you probably forgot to turn on GPU hardware acceleration within your Google Colab session.**

 ## Results